bashrc2/miniircd/README.md

 So if you encounter a spam flood then you can allow only registered users on channels and set the new registrations temporarily to zero.

+If the spammer created a spam channel full of spam then you can remove it with:

+    /drop #spamchannel

 License
 -------